-The original IND-CPA-secure key encapsulation mechanism NewHope-Usenix has been demonstrated as suitable for use in existing network protocol deployments and in hybrid schemes by several works.
+The original IND-CPA-secure key encapsulation mechanism NEWHOPE-USENIX has been demonstrated as suitable for use in existing network protocol deployments and in hybrid schemes by several works.

-An experiment conducted by Google [95] used Newhope-Usenix alongside ephemeral elliptic curve Diffie-Hellman (ECDH) key exchange in a hybrid TLS 1.2 ciphersuite in an experimental version of the Chrome browser.
-In their report at the end of a 4 month experiment, Google engineers reported that they "did not find any unexpected impediment to deploying something like Newhope.
+An experiment conducted by Google [94] used NEWHOPE-USENIX alongside ephemeral elliptic curve Diffie-Hellman (ECDH) key exchange in a hybrid TLS 1.2 ciphersuite in an experimental version of the Chrome browser.
+In their report at the end of a 4 month experiment, Google engineers reported that they "did not find any unexpected impediment to deploying something like NewHope.
 There were no reported problems caused by enabling it."
-They further elaborated that "the median connection latency only increased by a millisecond, the latency for the slowest 5% increased by 20ms and, for the slowest 1%, by 150ms", and speculated the the latency increase was due primarily to increased communication sizes, not computational overhead due to the low computational cost of Newhope-Usenix.
+They further elaborated that "the median connection latency only increased by a millisecond, the latency for the slowest 5% increased by 20ms and, for the slowest 1%, by 150ms", and speculated the the latency increase was due primarily to increased communication sizes, not computational overhead due to the low computational cost of NEWHOPE-USENIX.

-Bos et al. [30] compared the performance of several post-quantum key exchange methods, including NewHope-Usenix, within TLS 1.2 using OpenSSL and Apache, measuring latency and throughput of HTTPS connections using either only post-quantum key exchange or hybrid post-quantum key exchange with ECDH in a local network environment.
-They found that, despite the larger communication size of NewHope-Usenix, it could support more connections per second and had lower latency than ECDH.
-Hybrid ECDH + NewHope-Usenix did result in a small decrease in throughput and latency compared to only ECDH connections, but only a 3-5% decrease.
-For details, see Table 5 of [30].
+Bos et al. [29] compared the performance of several post-quantum key exchange methods, including NEWHOPE-USENIX, within TLS 1.2 using OpenSSL and Apache, measuring latency and throughput of HTTPS connections using either only post-quantum key exchange or hybrid post-quantum key exchange with ECDH in a local network environment.
+They found that, despite the larger communication size of NEWHOPE-USENIX, it could support more connections per second and had lower latency than ECDH.
+Hybrid ECDH + NEWHOPE-USENIX did result in a small decrease in throughput and latency compared to only ECDH connections, but only a 3-5% decrease.
+For details, see Table 5 of [29].

-While the above results were about NewHope-Usenix, NewHope-CCA-KEM should not behave very differently.
-As noted earlier, the primary difference is that NewHope-CCA-KEM uses key transport to establish its shared secret, rather than reconciliation like in NewHope-Usenix, and that NewHope-CCA-KEM achieves IND-CCA security by using a variant of the Fujisaki-Okamoto transform to reconstruct and check ciphertexts.
+While the above results were about NEWHOPE-USENIX, NEWHOPE-CCA-KEM should not behave very differently.
+As noted earlier, the primary difference is that NEWHOPE-CCA-KEM uses public key encryption to transport a seed which is processed to compute the shared secret, rather than reconciling some inherent shared secret as in NEWHOPE-USENIX.
+Additionally, NEWHOPE-CCA-KEM achieves IND-CCA security by using a variant of the Fujisaki-Okamoto transform to reconstruct and check ciphertexts.
 Communication sizes (ciphertexts) increase by 32 bytes, which should have minimal effect.
-Computation costs of NewHope-CCA-KEM are higher than NewHope-Usenix, primarily to the re-encryption in the decapsulation operation.
-NewHope-CCA-KEM's extremely fast performance means the cost of this re-encryption is still quite small.
+Computation costs of NEWHOPE-CCA-KEM are higher than NEWHOPE-USENIX, primarily to the re-encryption in the decapsulation operation.
+NEWHOPE-CCA-KEM's extremely fast performance means the cost of this re-encryption is still quite small.